robtweed/qewd/up/examples/cache/ms-db/README.md

 Note that when you stop the *db_service* Container, you'll lose any Documents that you created using the APIs.

-This is because the *rtweed/qewd-server-cache* Container does not map Cach&#233; namespace volumes to the host.
+This is because the *rtweed/qewd-server-cache* Container does not map Cach&#233; namespace volumes to the host on which your Containers run.

 The *rtweed/qewd-server-cache* Container is deliberately limited in its capabilities and is only provided for the purposes of this demonstration, allowing Cach&#233; developers to quickly and easily explore and understand the capabilities of QEWD.js.

-If you want something suitable for a more serious and/or production environment, you'll need to create a full-fledged Cach&#233; (or IRIS) Container that allows for database persistence.
-Feel free to use my [DOckerfile](https://github.com/robtweed/qewd/tree/master/docker-server-cache) as a guide to what you need to do in order to integrate QEWD with Cach&#233;.
+Having hopefully raised your interest in what QEWD.js is capable of and how it can be used with Cach&#233;, you'll probably want something suitable for a more serious and/or production environment.
+You'll need to create a fully-fledged Cach&#233; (or IRIS) Container that allows for database persistence.
+Feel free to use my [Dockerfile](https://github.com/robtweed/qewd/tree/master/docker-server-cache) as a guide to what you need to do in order to integrate QEWD with Cach&#233;.